kintohub/kintohub-docs/docs/session-memory.md

 This allows the chat service to use contextual information.
 The chat servicek nows about the unique application environment id and the user id to process information and return the correct data to the client.

 ## Pricing
 Pricing for session memory is free today, but an expensive resource.
-Currently, we plan to charge based on how much data is being stored in memory, but an open discussion (todo:link) to make a mutually beneficial decision together.
+We'll figure out a fair way to optimize the costs.

 ## Limitations